Category: Password Managers

 Dashlane

-KeePass fails first because password backups rely on manually copying or exporting the vault database file.
+KeePass fails first because it breaks when password backups depend on manually exporting or copying database files.

 Verdict